 If you're new to the platform, you'll need to open an account before you can get anywhere.
 This allows easy debiting should you pay to view content but for general use you won't be parting with any cash.

 It's a bit of a pain because it forces you to connect to the internet to update the firmware before you can even get into the menu.
-If you don't have an active internet connection you will not be able to use the Roku 3 even for offline tasks.
+This means if you don't have an active internet connection you will not be able to use the Roku 3 even for offline tasks.

 It's also a pain that you have to give your credit card details even if you don't have any intention of spending money with them.

-Existing Rokuites upgrading kit can simply authorise the box online and add it to their inventory (apparently it's not unusually for fans to employ multiple boxes).
-The process takes but a few minutes.
+Existing Rokuites upgrading from second generation units can simply authorize the box online and add it to their inventory (apparently it's not unusually for fans to employ multiple boxes), and the process takes but a few minutes.

 While there's very little to actually be done when it comes to setup, the menu does offer a selection of UI templates.
 Most are a bit dour, however the cartoon blue skies of Daydream make for a sunny enough interface.

-Perhaps the biggest benefit of opting for the Roku 3 is the upgraded silicon inside.
+Perhaps the biggest benefit of opting for the Roku 3 instead of a cheaper model like the Roku Streaming Stick is the upgraded silicon inside.
 The first Roku with a dual core processor, this thing is speedy.
 Navigating menus is lighting fast while jumping to and from TV channel apps is exceptionally fast.
 For example, hopping between BBC iPlayer and Netflix takes no time at all.